ToxicAven/JustB9SInstaller/README.md

 * **Gelex** for being of great help on countless occasions
 * The fine folks on **freenode #Cakey**
 * All **[3dbrew.org](https://www.3dbrew.org/wiki/Main_Page) editors**
-* Everyone I possibly forgot, if you think you deserve to be mentioned, just contact me!